Comprehensive Analysis of Aspect Term Extraction Methods using Various Text Embeddings: Results and Discussion

 We also evaluated the influence of word vector length on the model's performance.
 Figure \ref{fig:vec-len} proves that word vector length is important, but the only significant differences can be spotted between length equal to 50 and others.

 Results for \textit{Wo-LSTM-CRF} in the Restaurant domain are equal to 76.2, 82.5, 83.3 and 82.7 for 50, 100, 200 and 300 word vector lengths, respectively.
-In that case, we can gain more than 6 percentage points using word vector with the length equals 100 rather than 50.
+In that case, we can gain more than 6 percentage points using word vector with length equals 100 rather than 50.
 The improvement for the Laptop dataset was even better than for the Restaurant and achieved almost 15 more percentage points for the \textit{Wo-LSTM-CRF} model.

+It is worth mentioning that when we would like to use word embeddings in production-ready or mobile solutions, it could be a good idea to measure the latency of model inference as well as memory consumption for each worker with a loaded model~\cite{Augustyniak2020}.
+In such cases, the possibility to use three times smaller models due to memory could be very beneficial: even a drop of model performance of approximately 1 percent point could be worth considering.

-It is worth mentioning that the improvement is much smaller when the model contains character embedding.
-The character extension could not mitigate word vector lengths enough in pre-trained word embeddings.
+The improvement for longer vector representations is much smaller when the model contains character embeddings.
+The character extension could not mitigate word vector lengths enough in pre-trained word embeddings and help to represent texts for Aspect Term Extraction better.
+Hence, it could be a good idea to use straightforward and short vector representations in individual cases but merged with additional knowledge from character embeddings.